-loc=None)

-'''

-class IPython.lib.backgroundjobs.BackgroundJobExpr(expression,

-'''

-glob=None,

-Bases: IPython.lib.backgroundjobs.BackgroundJobBase
+class IPython.lib.backgroundjobs.BackgroundJobExpr(expression, glob=None, loc=None) Bases: IPython.lib.backgroundjobs.BackgroundJobBase global/locals dicts can be provided, which will be passed to the eval call.

 Evaluate an expression as a background job (uses a separate thread).